FlaccidFacade/cliSkeleton/README.md

   different import styles for testing ability, readability, and usability.

-    in test use this form: import src.modules.module_name as foo in src use this form: from modules.module_name import ClassName
+    in test use this form: import src.modules.module_name as foo in src use this form: from src.modules.module_name import ClassName

 # First time use Developement
   0) Clone/fork the repo